-Remove the air filter from the air filter structural housing.
-If the air filter is dirty or clogged, it should be cleaned and reoiled.
-You can filter with a suitable solvent, and then allow it to dry.
-After the air filter has dried, lightly oil it with air filter oil.
-Please contact us at (800) 884-4173 to order air filter oil or replacement air filters.
+After removing the airbox cover, the air filter and the air filter retainer will be visible.
+If the air filter is dirty or clogged, it should be replaced.
+Please contact us at (800) 884-4173 to order replacement air filters.